harrygxu/harryxu.github.io/index.md

 Both original research and work that has been published in other venues is welcome!

-Authors should submit abstracts of at most ~300 words via a (forthcoming) Google form.
+Authors should submit abstracts of at most ~300 words via ([this](https://docs.google.com/forms/d/1SfidMAP8eHP8V1gFlninJflKH3Tvj2hNnpz0JB1ZxUY/viewform)) Google form.
 The submission deadline is **Friday, April 8th**, by the end of the day.

 Selected abstracts will be presented as a talk or a poster.
 The program